Our replica of the famous motor show showcases the "cars of the future" in true Revival style

 Testament to the 19th-century fascination with ancient Egypt and decorative opulence.
 The room is richly detailed with gilded cartouches, sphinxes, birds and crocodiles.

-Future Lab is an immersive exhibition unlike any other, reimagining our near and distant future by bringing together cutting-edge technology, inspiring innovations and pioneering personalities.
-Exploring Technology for a Better World, the exhibition highlights ground-breaking innovations and advances in technology, but the reach of Future Lab extends beyond the track into the sea, the air, and even into space to explore what is shaping our world and our future.
+FOS Future Lab is an immersive exhibition unlike any other, reimagining our near and distant future by bringing together cutting-edge technology, inspiring innovations and pioneering personalities.
+Exploring Technology for a Better World, the exhibition highlights ground-breaking innovations and advances in technology, but the reach of FOS Future Lab extends beyond the track into the sea, air and even into space, to explore what is shaping our world and our future.
 Curated by Lucy Johnston.

-The exhibition puts world-changing technological developments into the hands of festival guests, inviting them to interact with the latest robotics, virtual experiences and more for an experience that inspires and delights, and one you truly can’t get anywhere else.
+The exhibition puts world-changing technological developments into the hands of visitors, inviting them to interact with the latest robotics, virtual experiences and more for a one-of-a-kind experience that inspires and delights.
 Discover alternative mobility like autonomous or space-based vehicles; sustainability like cleaning up space junk; robotics like humanoid robots and teleoperated hands; and the virtual world like augmented reality, AI, holograms and even motion capture.

-Every Future Lab exhibit includes a STEM angle so young people of all ages can get involved.
-From interactive robotics to drone flying and space sustainability, there’s something for all ages.
+Every FOS Future Lab exhibit includes a STEM angle so young people of all ages can get involved.
+From interactive robotics to drone flying and space sustainability, there’s something for everyone.

-British & ESA astronaut and former ISS crew member
+British & ESA astronaut, former ISS crew member

 2024